qmul-ceg/eldbdocs/docs/Data/Registers.md

 # Register Tables
 ## Registers Overview

-The register tables contain all patients with a specified diagnosis or long term condition.
+The register tables contain patients with a specified diagnosis or long term condition.

 ### Common Fields
 Each table has the following fields: